|

 needs, they will just stop using that community.
 Thousands of communities have

 just disappeared due to their poor software design.
-2.1.4.1 Software Life Cycle
+Alan

 Dix and others in their book ‘Human Computer Interaction’ give a detailed